-The income tax expense on the results of the financial year varies from the amount of income tax determined by applying the Singapore statutory rate of income tax to (loss)/profit before tax due to the following factors:
+The income tax expense on the results of the financial year varies from the amount of income tax determined by applying the domestic statutory rate of income tax applicable to the countries where the Group operates to profit/(loss) before tax due to the following factors:

-Group
+GRO DUP

-2020 2019
+2021 2020

 \$'000 \$'000

-(Loss)/profit before tax (257) 528
+Profit/(loss) before tax 653 (257)

-Tax calculated at statutory rate of 17% (44) 90

-Effect of different tax rates in foreign jurisdictions 18 32
+Tax at the domestic rates applicable to profit/(loss) in the countries where the Group operates 188 (26)

-Income not subject to tax (43) (6)
+Income not subject to tax (128) (43)

-Expenses not deductible for income tax purposes 138 185
+Expenses not deductible for income tax purposes 98 138

-Utilisation of unabsorbed losses brought forward - (177)

-Tax rebates and exemptions (35) (20)
+Tax rebates and exemptions (1) (35)

-Under/(over) provision of tax in prior years 179 (56)
+(Over)/under provision of tax in prior years (17) 179

-Deferred tax assets not recognised 233 190
+Current year losses for which no deferred tax asset is recognised 77 166

+Change in unrecognised temporary differences 19 67

-- 446 238
+236 446

+The reconciliation is prepared by aggregating separate reconciliations using the domestic rate in each individual jurisdiction under which the Group's major components operate.
+For these components which are located in Singapore, Malaysia, Slovak Republic and The People's Republic of China, the applicable domestic tax rates used are 17% (2020: 17%), 24% (2020: 24%), 21% (2020: 21%) and 25% (2020: 25%) respectively.

-At the balance sheet date, the Group has unutilised tax losses, deferred capital allowances and accelerated accounting depreciation amounting to \$8,979,000 (2019: \$7,665,000) that are available for carry forward to offset against future taxable income subject to the compliance with the tax regulations of the respective countries in which the Group companies are incorporated and the approval by the relevant tax authorities.
-Deferred tax assets in respect of the tax losses and deferred capital allowances carried forward have not been recognised in the financial statements as it is not probable that future taxable profits will be sufficient to allow the related tax benefits to be realised.
-The income tax benefits from tax losses carried forward is available for an unlimited period subject to the conditions imposed by law, except for unrecognised tax losses of \$2,119,000 (2019: \$1,546,000) which will expire progressively over the next 7 years, subject to the conditions imposed by the Malaysian tax authorities.
+At the balance sheet date, the Group has unutilised tax losses and unabsorbed capital allowances amounting to \$5,255,000 (2020: \$4,808,000) and \$111,000 (2020: \$71,000) respectively that are available for carry forward to offset against future taxable income subject to the compliance with the tax regulations of the respective countries in which the Group companies are incorporated and the approval by the relevant tax authorities.

-10. (Loss)/earnings per share

-The calculation of the basic and diluted loss per share attributable to the ordinary equity holders of the Company are based on the following:

-Group
+The potential deferred tax assets on the following temporary differences have not been recognised at the balance sheet date as it is not probable that future taxable profits will be sufficient to allow the related tax benefits to be realised:

+GRO OUP

-2020 2019
+2021 2020

 \$'000 \$'000

+Unrecognised deductible temporary differences:

+Unabsorbed capital allowances 111 71

+Unutilised tax losses 5,255 4,808

+Other deductible temporary differences 3,589 3,541

+8,955 8,420

+The income tax benefits from tax losses carried forward is available for an unlimited period subject to the conditions imposed by law, except for unrecognised tax losses of \$681,000 (2020: \$644,000) which will expire progressively over the next 7 years, subject to the conditions imposed by the Malaysian tax authorities.

+10. EARNINGS/(LOSS) PER SHARE

+The calculation of the basic and diluted earnings/(loss) per share attributable to the ordinary equity holders of the Company are based on the following:

+GROUP

+2021 2020

-Earnings (Loss)/profit attributable to equity holders of the Company (\$'000) (703) 290
+Profit/(loss) attributable to equity holders of the Company (\$'000) 417 (703)

-Number of shares ('000) Weighted average number of ordinary shares in issue 201,535 201,535
+Number of shares ('000)

+Weighted average number of ordinary shares in issue 201,535 201,535

-Basic and diluted (loss)/earnings per share are calculated by dividing the Group's net (loss)/profit attributable to shareholders of the Company by the weighted average number of fully-paid ordinary shares in issue during the comparative financial year.
+Basic and diluted earnings/(loss) per share are calculated by dividing the Group's net profit/(loss) attributable to shareholders of the Company by the weighted average number of fully-paid ordinary shares in issue during the financial year.

-The denominations used are the same as those detailed above for both basic and diluted (loss)/ earnings per share.
+The denominators used are the same as those detailed above for both basic and diluted earnings/(loss) per share.